damnsamn/samuelbar.net_2020/_collections/_snippets/aspect-ratio.md

 ---

 At the time of writing, CSS has no natively-handled way of maintaining a specific aspect ratio for a given element.
 This can be useful for:
-* Forcing images to a specific aspect ratio for conistency
+* Forcing images to a specific aspect ratio for consistency
 * Creating consistent placeholder space while images load in
-* Constricting embedded video players to 16:9 to avoid black bars (a result of explicitly setting an `height` attribute)
+* Constricting embedded video players to 16:9 to avoid black bars (a result of explicitly setting a `height` attribute)

 The solution below will maintain a given aspect ratio based on the element's natural width, unless you specify a height for the ratio to be based on instead.